Training on our shells takes the form of an orientation which takes about 2 1/2 hours. Request Training Here

 Certification is the level at which the club trusts you know what you’re doing.
 Certified rowers may row away from shore solo.
 To become certified:

-• Have made six rowing outings – solo, with others, or in doubles/quad.
+- Have made six rowing outings – solo, with others, or in doubles/quad.

-• Demonstrate falling out and getting back into your shell.
+- Demonstrate falling out and getting back into your shell.

-• Review the Bay Safety guide, and pass the test.
+- Review the Bay Safety Guide, and pass the test.

-• Go for a checkout row with a certified shell rower.
+- Go for a checkout row with a certified shell rower.
 You will plan the trip, and if everything goes well, you’ll be certified at the end of the outing.

 To row our shells or coastal boats, it helps if you are already comfortable with rowing.
-If you’re coming from rowing the Dolphin Club’s wooden whitehalls, it’s a good idea to improve your technique on our Spirit Whitehalls or on Quad outings in preparation for the transition to shells.
+If you’re coming from rowing the Dolphin Club’s wooden boats, it’s a good idea to improve your technique on our Spirit Whitehalls or on Quad outings in preparation for the transition to shells.
 These boats use standard length oars, and have the standard spread between oarlocks.

 If you’ve previously sculled at another club, you’ll probably pick up rowing with us fairly quickly.
 But there’s still a lot for you to learn on Bay Safety and the peculiarities of our dock.
 Familiarize yourself with our Rowing Path and you’ll still need to go through certification where you’ll be tested to take a boat out anywhere you want on the Bay by yourself.